emwap/stream-paper/paper.md

   freeze arr
 ~~~

-The above code starts by allocating a mutable array of the appropriate
+The code starts by allocating a mutable array of the appropriate
 size, followed by an initialization of the array.
 The initialization
 produces the `next` function which is used in the loop body to produce
 new elements in the stream which are successively stored in the array.